mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 that as staging areas, right?
 You would have maybe staging areas and then before it goes to production, or as you said, you have like switches that you only turn the code on for, you know, a subgroup of your users.
 How would you, as an expert in that field define what would be an optimal way to do that?
+Is there an optimal way for to

 **Charity:** [00:15:28] Oh I hate staging.
 I tell people: do you really need staging?
 Can you turn it off?
 Like really?
 And I'm not actually that much of a